python/devguide/parser.rst

     or context free grammar.
-PEG is optimized to describe **how** input strings will be parsed, while context-free grammars are optimized to generate strings of the language they describe (in EBNF, to know if given string is in the language you need to do work to find out as is not imediately obvious from the grammar).
+PEG is optimized to describe **how** input strings will be parsed, while context-free grammars are optimized to generate strings of the language they describe (in EBNF, to know if given string is in the language you need to do work to find out as is not immediately obvious from the grammar).

 * Alternatives are ordered ( ``A | B`` is not the same as ``B | A`` ).
 * If a rule returns a failure doesn't mean that the parsing has failed,